Understanding the Fixed Fees on Your Gas Bill and Finding Actionable Ways to Lower Your Total Energy Costs

 - Draft-proofing: Small gaps around windows, doors, and foundational vents can let a significant amount of expensive heat escape.
 Sealing these leaks with caulk or weatherstripping keeps the warm air inside, ensuring your furnace doesn’t have to cycle on as frequently.

 - Smart Thermostats: Installing a smart thermostat allows you to optimize your heating schedule seamlessly.
-You can program the system to automatically lower the temperature when you are away at work or sleeping, which can lead to noticeable savings over the course of a long Ohio winter.
+You can program the system to automatically lower the temperature when you are away at work or sleeping.

 - Water Heating: Your water heater is typically the second-largest energy user in your home.
-Lowering the default temperature setting to 120°F is safer for your family, prevents scalding, and saves significant energy without sacrificing comfort.
+Lowering the default temperature setting to 120°F prevents scalding and saves significant energy without sacrificing comfort.

 Frequently Asked Questions About Columbia Gas of Ohio Charges

-Can I opt out of the Infrastructure Replacement Rider?
+Can I opt out of the Columbia gas delivery charge?

 How often do Columbia Gas of Ohio rates change?